manguocesar/massiveapp/README.md

 ## Authentification
-Auth can be set up with adapters or custom setups
+Any ID info can be uploaded for now